 Course Structure and Study Time

-Every week you will gain access to one or two sessions.
-You can ask questions about the content of the course during the weekly live chat sessions as well as on the course forum.
+The course consists of five sessions and you will gain access to all of them on the course start date.
+You will have the opportunity to ask questions about the content of the course during a live chat session as well as on the course forum.

 Ken is the policy and advocacy manager for digital identity and mobile for humanitarian innovation.
 Through research and advocacy, Ken works with governments, development community and mobile operators in shaping policy and regulatory landscape for a digital humanitarian future.
 In addition, this role entails positioning the mobile technology as a trusted enabler of digital identity for a greater global socio-economic welfare.